awslabs/data-solutions-framework-on-aws/website/docs/constructs/index.md

 # Accelerate building your data analytics solutions on AWS

 AWS Data Solutions Framework (AWS DSF), is an open-source framework that simplifies implementation and delivery of integrated, customizable, and ready-to-deploy solutions that address the most common data analytics requirements.
-AWS DSF framework is an abstraction atop AWS services based on AWS CDK L3 constructs.
+AWS DSF is an abstraction atop AWS services based on AWS CDK L3 constructs.

 We designed AWS CDK L3 constructs to provide common building blocks for analytics solutions with AWS best-practices.
-For example, we provide a construct that creates a complete data lake storage with three different Amazon S3 buckets, encryption, data lifecycle policies, and etc. This means that you can create a data lake with in your CDK application with just a few lines of code.
+For example, we provide a construct that creates a complete data lake storage with three different Amazon S3 buckets, encryption, data lifecycle policies, and etc. This means that you can create a data lake within your CDK application with just a few lines of code.

 You can compose different AWS DSF constructs to build end-to-end data platform, and also combine with your custom CDK application.